ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 Brief USAGE:
    bpbd-client  [-d <error|warn|usage|result|info|info1|info2|info3>] [-c]
-                [-t] [-l <min #sentences per request>] [-u <max #sentences per request>] [-p <server port>] [-s <server address>] [-o
+                [-l <min #sentences per request>] [-u <max #sentences per request>] [-p <post-processor uri>] [-s <server uri>] [-r
-                <target language>] -O <target file name> -i <source
+                <pre-processor uri>] [-o <target language>] -O <target file
-                language> -I <source file name> [--] [--version] [-h]
+                name> -i <source language> -I <source file name> [--] [--version] [-h]

 For complete USAGE and HELP type: bpbd-client --help
 ```
 One of the main required parameters of the translation client is the input file.
-The latter should contain text in the source language to be translated into the target one.
-The input file is expected to have one source language sentence per line.
-The client application does have a basic algorithm for tokenising sentences and putting them into the lower case, i.e. preparing each individual sentence for translation but this algorithm is pretty rudimental and will only work for Latin alphabet based languages.
-Therefore, it is suggested that the input file should not only contain one sentence per line but each sentence must be provided in a tokenized (space-separated), lower-case format.
+The latter should contain text, in **UTF8** encoding - not checked upon, to be translated.
+In case no pre-processing is requested, *see the [-r] option*, the text is sent to the translation server as is.
+In that case it is expected that, the text contains one sentence per line and the sentences are lower-cased and tokenized (space-separated).

-Once started, the translation client makes a web socket connection to the translation server, reads text from the input file, splits it into a number of translation job requests (which are sent to the translation server) and waits for the reply.
+Once started, if pre-processing server is specified (the `-r` option), the source text is sent for pre-processing.
+In case the source language is to be detected, the value of the `-i` parameter must be set to `auto`.
+If pre-processing went without errors, the translation client makes a web socket connection to the translation server, reads text from the input file, splits it into a number of translation job requests (which are sent to the translation server) and waits for the reply.
 Each translation job sent to the server consists of a number of sentences called translation tasks.
 The maximum and minimum number of translation tasks per a translation job is configurable via additional client parameters.
-If not chosen then the splitting is done automatically by the client program.
+After the text is translated, the information on the translation process is placed into the logging file that has the same name as the output file, but is suffixed with `.log`.
+The latter contains information such as: if a job/task was canceled, or an error occurred.
+Next, if post-processing server is specified (the `-p` option), the text is sent to post-processing.
+After the post-processed text is received, the result is written to the output file.
+If the post-processing server was not specified then the target text is saved "as is".
 For more info run: `bpbd-client --help`.

-Once the translations are performed, and the translation job responses are received, the resulting text is written to the output file.
-Each translated sentence is put on a separate line in the same order it was seen in the input file.
-The information on the translation process is placed into the logging file that has the same name as the output file, but is suffixed with `.log`.
-The latter file contains information such as if a job/task was canceled, or an error occurred.

 For the sake of better tuning the translation server's parameters, we introduce a special client-side option: `-c`.
 This optional parameter allows to request supplementary translation-process information per sentence.
 This information is also placed into the `.log` file.
 Currently, we only provide multi-stack level's load factors.
 For example, when translating from German into English the next sentence: `" wer ist voldemort ? "` with the `-c` option, we get an output: